 Normative Ballots

 HQ notifies all current members of the intent to form a consensus group for normative ballots at least 30 days prior to scheduled ballot open date.
-Consensus group signup is allowed up to one week prior to the close of the ballot period.
+Consensus group signup is allowed up to the time that the ballot opens.

 Co-chairs should monitor ballot responses as they are submitted (co-chairs receive copies of all returned ballots related to their WG) and notify the consensus group, especially those who returned negative ballots, when/where their comments will be discussed (e.g., Monday-Wednesday at the HL7 Working Group Meeting in Atlanta, which convenes the week of May 4).